amritesh22/SFEventLogDownloader/README.md

 > For other platform binaries add those targets in package.json

 ## Binaries

-Check the release on thsi repo for prebuilt binaries.
+Check the [Releases](https://github.com/amritesh22/SFEventLogDownloader/releases) on this repo for prebuilt binaries.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)